|

 Day 12 Mardin - Sanliurfa

-Urfa was known as Ur in ancient times, and later as Edessa.
-Tradition
+Sanli Urfa was known as Ur in ancient times, and later as Edessa.

-relates that it was the birthplace of Abraham.
-Sacred carp swim in a
+Tradition relates that it was the birthplace of Abraham.
+Sacred carp

-quiet pool.
-The ancient vaulted bazaar captures the atmosphere of the
+swim in a quiet pool.
+The ancient vaulted bazaar captures the atmosphere

-exotic East.
+of the exotic East.
 The afternoon is free for you to wander as you wish.
-Dinner

-A very early departure for Nemrut Dag's rugged peak. built in honour of
+A very early departure for Nemrut Dag's rugged peak. built in honor of

 Antiochus a Commegene ruler.
 On the way we visit Ataturk Dam which